 How do I install Touch extension vpn?

 Open your browser’s extensions store, search for the Touch extension vpn, add it to your browser, sign in if required, and configure settings like auto-connect, kill switch, and leak protection.
-Cutting edge vs cutting-edge: A comprehensive guide to understanding and using VPN technology in 2025
+Surfshark edge extension: comprehensive guide to browser VPN extension features, setup, performance, and comparisons 2026

 Can I use Touch extension vpn on mobile browsers?